Actindo-AG/Documentation/Channels/Integration/03_ConfigureLogging.md

 ## Define the minimum log level

-Define the minimum log level from which all messages will be stored with the selected and higher level.
+Define the minimum log level for the messages to be stored.
 Messages with the log levels *Emergency*, *Alert*, *Critical*, *Error* and *Warning* are always stored.

 #### Prerequisites